gishome/Leaflet.StyleEditor/README.md

 * **styleEditorEventPrefix**
   Overwrite the prefix for the events.
 Default is *'styleeditor:'*

+* **forms**
+  Define when to show what form for which option.

+  Currently only predefined options of the Geometry- and Markerform are supported.
+  You may provide a boolean, boolean function, [FormElement](https://github.com/dwilhelm89/Leaflet.StyleEditor/blob/master/src/javascript/FormElements/FormElement.js) or dictionary.

+  A *boolean* indicates if a FormElement should be shown at all,
+  a *function* will be called and it's return value indicates if a FormElemnt should be shown
+  and a *FormElement* overwrides the predefined FormElement.

 ### Events

 Events are prefixed with 'styleeditor:' unless defined differently in the [settings](#settings)